-The Headteacher on all such occasions will discuss the content of the allegation with the Local Authority Designated Officer (LADO)17 at the earliest opportunity and before taking any further action.
+The Headteacher on all such occasions will discuss the content of the allegation with the Local Authority Designated Officer (LADO)21 at the earliest opportunity and before taking any further action.

-If the allegation made to a member of staff concerns the Headteacher, the person receiving the allegation will immediately inform the Chair of Governors/chair of the management committee/proprietor of an independent school [delete as appropriate] who will consult the LADO as above, without notifying the Headteacher first.
-[NB where the headteacher is also the sole proprietor of an independent school the concerns should be reported directly to the LADO]
+If the allegation made to a member of staff concerns the Headteacher, the person receiving the allegation will immediately inform the Chair of Governors who will consult the LADO as above, without notifying the Headteacher first.

-The school will follow the Devon procedures for managing allegations against staff, procedures set out in Keeping Children Safe in Education and the school's Managing Allegations policy and procedures.
+The school will follow the Devon procedures for managing allegations against staff, procedures set out in Keeping Children Safe in Education 2020 and the school's Managing Allegations policy and procedures.